chadsmith12/learning_vue/getting_started2/README.md

-## Getting Started - 1 ##
+## Getting Started - 2 ##

-### Hello Vue ###
+### Binding ###
-At the core Vue allows us to render data to the dom using a a template syntax.

-If you look at the example it seems very similar to rendering template.
-Though you will notice that Vue has done a lot of the work for us under the hood.
-If you were to change the data `message` you would see the rendered example update.
+Vue can of course do more than just text interpolation.
+We can also bind element attributes.
+Inside of the `index.html` you will see a `v-bind`. this attribute is called a **directive**, and they will be prefixed with `v-`.
+This indicates that they are special attributes provided by Vue and will apply special reactive behavior to the rendered DOM.

+Our example `v-bind:title="message"` says that we should keep the title attribute up to date with the `message` property.

+If you open up the developer tools console in your browser and enter `app.message = 'hello world'`, then you would see the title change to this new message.